Colposcopy and Treatment Forms

 - a HPV test with partial genotyping should be undertaken every five years

-- cervical screening should commence at 25 years of age
+- cervical screening should commence from 25 years of age

-- people should have an exit test between 70 and 74 years of age
+- people should have a Cervical Screening Test between 70 and 74 years of age

-Because Australia has an effective national vaccine program, the prevalence of HPV in young people 18-24 is very low.
+Because Australia has an effective national vaccine program, the prevalence of HPV in young people aged 18 to 24 is very low.

 If you require further information on the program please call 13 15 56.